-During the years ended December 31, 2013 and 2012, the FRBNY continued the purchase of Treasury securities and federal agency and GSE MBS under the large-scale asset purchase programs authorized by the FOMC.
+During the years ended December 31, 2014 and 2013, the FRBNY continued the purchase of Treasury securities and federal agency and GSE MBS under the large-scale asset purchase programs authorized by the FOMC.
 In September 2011, the FOMC announced that the Federal Reserve would reinvest principal payments from the SOMA portfolio holdings of GSE debt securities and federal agency and GSE MBS in federal agency and GSE MBS.
-In June 2012, the FOMC announced that it would continue the existing policy of reinvesting principal payments from the SOMA portfolio holdings of GSE debt securities and federal agency and GSE MBS in federal agency and GSE MBS.
+In June 2012, the FOMC announced that it would continue this reinvestment policy.
 In September 2012, the FOMC announced that the Federal Reserve would purchase additional federal agency and GSE MBS at a pace of \$40 billion per month.
-In December 2012, the FOMC announced that the Federal Reserve would purchase longer-term Treasury securities initially at a pace of \$45 billion per month after its program to extend the average maturity of its holdings of Treasury securities was completed at the end of 2012.
-In December 2012, the FOMC announced that the Federal Reserve would continue the policy of rolling over maturing Treasury securities into new issues at auction.
+In December 2012, the FOMC announced that the Federal Reserve would also purchase longer-term Treasury securities initially at a pace of \$45 billion per month after its program to extend the average maturity of its holdings of Treasury securities was completed in 2012.
+In December 2013, the FOMC announced that it would slow the pace of its additional asset purchases.
+In October 2014, the FOMC concluded its asset purchase program while maintaining its existing policy of reinvesting principal payments from its holdings of agency debt and agency mortgage-backed securities in agency mortgage-backed securities and of rolling over maturing Treasury securities at auction.